Connect Challenge

 The general public is welcome to watch pitches.
 Finalists are also invited to watch the pitches of other finalists.
 We ask that everyone in the audience show respect to the people pitching.

-Winners will be announced during the luncheon occuring concurrently with the Connect Conference.
-The Connect Conference is an annual all-day event in which alumni of the College of Arts + Sciences come to campus to talk to students about their careers.
+Winners will be announced at a luncheon and awards ceremony during the Connect Conference.
+Connect is a 1-day conference-style event in which alumni of the College of Arts + Sciences talk to students about their careers.

-Winners and runners-up in each category will receive scholarship money along with other gifts.
-After winners are determined, prize money will be awarded to the students as a scholarship on their bursar accounts.
+After winners are determined, prize money will be awarded to the students as an academic scholarship on their IU Bursar accounts.
 If the recipients are a team, the scholarship money will be divided evenly among the team members.

 At any time between 6 months and 1 year after the competition, the Walter center will contact the finalists to see where their idea has taken them.

-To help your application prep, we've provided a PDF of the Connect Challenge Rules and Information to download and print.
+To help your application prep, we’ve provided a printable PDF of the Connect Challenge rules and information listed above.

 Attend the Connect Conference